bacionejs/battito/README.md

 `c` Cutoff

 `t` Type -  0:Off, 1:High-Pass, 2:Low-Pass, 3:Band-Pass, 4:Notch.
 Set to 2 (LP) for most classic synth sounds.
 Use 1 (HP) for hi-hats or thinning out a sound.
 `a` Amount -  The frequency where the filter starts working.
-For a Low-Pass filter, lowering `ca` makes the sound darker and more muffled.
+For a Low-Pass filter, lowering `a` makes the sound darker and more muffled.
 `r` Resonance - Emphasizes the frequencies around the cutoff point.
 Low values are subtle.
 High values give a sharp, ringing, "squelchy" sound.

 `d` Delay